alinnman/celestial-navigation/README.md

     from starfix import SightTrip, Sight

-    s1LonLat = (18.003624, 58.770335) # Define a starting point (typically got from landbased navigation, or from previous dead reckoning calculation)
+    # We are sailing from point s1 to point s2, in the Baltic Sea.
+    # Point s1 is located near the coast and we get this coordinate
+    # using approximate land-based navigation (or from a previous sight)
+    # NOTE: This can be very approximate
+    s1LonLat = (18, 59)

+    # We define two star fixes
-    s2 = Sight (......) # This is your sight at the end of this trip segment.
-See above for how to create a sight object
+    s1 = Sight (......) # This is your sight at the start of this trip segment. s2 = Sight (......) # This is your sight at the end of this trip segment.
+    # See above for how to create a sight object
-    st = SightTrip (sightEnd = s2,\
+    st = SightTrip (sightStart = s1, sightEnd = s2,\
                 estimatedStartingPointLAT = s1LonLat[1],\
                 estimatedStartPointLON    = s1LonLat[0],\
                 courseDegrees             = cCourse,\
                 speedKnots                = speed,\
                 timeHours                 = timeInHours)

-Now you can get a pair of intersections.
-One of these should be close to your true position.
+Now you can calculate the coordinates for this trip.

     intersections = st.getIntersections ()
-    print (getRepresentation(intersections,1))
+    print ("Starting point = " + str(getRepresentation(intersections[0],1)))
+    print ("End point = " + str(getRepresentation(intersections[1],1)))

-The algorithm is a calculation based on the small circle defined by your sight (circle of equal altitude), and the great circle following your sailing course.
+The algorithm is a calculation based on distance calculations on segments of the small circles related to s1 and s2.
+Numerical method (Newton's method) is used.
-For more details see code for documentation.
 The supplied script sample [starfixdata.sea.py](starfixdata.sea.py) contains a demo for a short trip at sea (in the Baltic Sea).